mikestead/bitbucket-changelog/README.md

 __Requires Node 4+__

+You can pass your credentials via env variables

+	BITBUCKET_USER=username BITBUCKET_PSWD=password bbgenlog

 This command should be run _after_ a version bump has been made to the `package.json` but _before_ you tag your release.